openebs-archive/openebs-docs/docs/alphafeatures.md

 **Note:** The `replicaCount` should be less than or equal to the max pools available.

 Sample StorageClass YAML spec can be found in [github repo](https://raw.githubusercontent.com/openebs/cstor-csi/master/deploy/sc.yaml).
-Apply the Storage Class YAML file using the following command:
+Apply the sample Storage Class YAML using the following command:

 ```
 kubectl apply -f https://raw.githubusercontent.com/openebs/cstor-csi/master/deploy/sc.yaml